alberti42/Keynote-Progress-Bar/README.md

 These commands are applied to individual slides to control their specific behavior and appearance in the context of the progress bar:

-- `duration`: (floating-point number) Sets the duration in minutes for the current slide.
+- `duration`: (floating-point number; default=1) Sets the duration in minutes for the current slide.
-- `chapter`: (string) Name of the new chapter in your presentation.
+- `chapter`: (string; default="") Name of the new chapter in your presentation.
 You can use double quotation marks if the chapter name contains spaces.
 - `skipDrawing`: (no argument) Skips drawing the progress bar for the current slide.
 This command is convenient to hide the progress bar on slides where it would overlap on some graphical elements.
 - `SameAsPrevious`: (no argument) Uses the progress bar image from the previous slide to avoid flickering during _Magic Move_ transitions.
 Check [this section](#same-as-previous) for more details.
 - `stop`: (no argument) Special command marking the last slide where the progress bar should be displayed.
 All slides after the `stop` command will be ignored.
 It is mandatory to have one slide with this command.